artefactory/supinfo_mlops_course/lessons/05-model-deployment/README.md

     4. Check if the api is running:
         - go to `http://localhost:8001/docs` to see the documentation of the api (where you can also test the api)

-    5. you can stop the prediction server:
+    5. You can send requests to the running dockerized api using python (example inside container openning another terminal):
+        - change the host in `/app/lessons/05-model-deployment/bin/post_payload.py` to `http://prediction_server:8001`

+        - then just like previously you can run:
             ```bash
+            cd /app/lessons/05-model-deployment/ &&
+            python bin/post_payload.py
+            ```

+    6. you can stop the prediction server from the host machine:
+        ```bash
         docker stop prediction_server
         ```
-    6. you can remove the prediction server image:
+    7. you can remove the prediction server image from the host machine:
         ```bash
         docker image rm prediction_server
         ```